libr34/libr34-devel/README.md

 - Make APIADDR replacement fully automatic
 - Make autocomplete add the prompt to the search bar instead of redirecting the user
 - Serve everything trough the go backend so that the user doesn't have to touch r34.
+## Apology
+- We are sorry for using javascript